-&lt;sup>67 Typically, the reminder letter need not be a separate, standalone document; in many instances, it can be part of a routine exit letter or other communication to the departing employee.
+68 Typically, the reminder letter need not be a separate, standalone document; in many instances, it can be part of a routine exit letter or other communication to the departing employee.

-&lt;sup>68 In some instances, for example, when the employee participated in a key strategy meeting shortly before announcing their departure, the letter may take a more pointed tone, though not necessarily asserting misconduct or threatening legal action.
+69 In some instances, for example, when the employee participated in a key strategy meeting shortly before announcing his or her departure, the letter may take a more pointed tone, though not necessarily asserting misconduct or threatening legal action.
 In such instances, the letter should generally be a standalone communication, rather than part of another, routine communication.